pali-english/pali-english.github.io/README.md

 Those who have truth and principle:
 they are pure, they are brahmins.

+    Na - Not
+    jaṭāhi - by matted hair
+    na - nor
+    gottena - by lineage/family/clan
+    na - nor
+    jaccā - by birth
+    hoti - is
+    brāhmaṇo - a brahmin
+    Yamhi - in whom
+    saccañca - truth and
+    dhammo - principle/law/duty
+    ca - also/and
+    so - he
+    sucī - is pure
+    so - he
+    ca - and
+    brāhmaṇo - a brahmin

 Kiṁ te jaṭāhi dummedha,
 kiṁ te ajinasāṭiyā;
 Abbhantaraṁ te gahanaṁ,